stonks2midi/stonks2midi/README.md

 >
 > _-James_

-> It sound like actual music!
+> It sounds like actual music!
 >
 > _-Josh_